 Joy Kogawa had a dream

 Toronto Dollars was originally a local currency for St. Lawrence Market merchants and visitors.
 It has gone on to merge with Seeds of Hope, a city group that helps people in transition.
-Toronto Dollars are used to reward volunteeers and workers.
+Toronto Dollars are used to reward volunteers and workers.
 Seeds of Hope encourage Toronto merchants to accept Toronto Dollars as payment for things they need.

 Joy Kogawa was born in Vancouver in 1935 to Japanese-Canadian parents.
 During WWII, Joy and her family were forced to move to Slocan, British Columbia, an injustice Kogawa addresses in her 1981 novel, Obasan.
 Kogawa has worked to educate Canadians about the history of Japanese Canadians and she was active in the fight for official governmental redress.